Are you fond of good food and traditional cuisine? Discover Sicilian typical dishes with this itinerary through its delicious regional recipes.

 Although there is not only one version of this flavourful recipe, their common feature is the use of fried aubergine, especially the violet cultivar from Palermo, and the sweet and sour sauce.
 For instance, we suggest you try the particular version cooked in Agrigento, one of the typical dishes of this picturesque place rich in history, folklore, cultural assets, and patrician residences.
 This town overlooks the magnificent Valley of Temples, Sicily’s most famous archaeological area, which has become UNESCO’s world heritage site.
 Firstly this is the location where the antique and sumptuous Greek colony of Akragas, which later became the capital of the Berber and Norman kingdoms, was located.

-9. Catanese-style Beccafico sardines
+9. Traditional Sicilian food: catanese-style Beccafico sardines

-Typical Sicilian dishes - Catanese stuffed sardines
+Sicilian typical dishes - Catanese stuffed sardines

 Carrying on with our culinary tour throughout main Sicilian delicacies, beccafico sardines belong to the most well-known and appreciated Sicilian typical main meals you cannot miss.
 This delicious sardine roulades dish, stuffed with a savoury mixture of raisins, pine nuts, parsley, anchovies, and breadcrumbs, is characterized by an appetizing blend of flavours, colours, and aromatic scents.
 The preparation is garnished by adding an inebriating orange-flavoured emulsion.